New York University Grossman School of Medicine: History

 In 2007, Robert I. Grossman, a neuroradiologist who had served as chair of NYU Langone Health's Department of Radiology since 2001, was appointed the 15th Dean of NYU School of Medicine and CEO of NYU Medical Center.

 In 2010, the school introduced the program of "Curriculum for the 21st Century" (C21), a new curriculum that affords students earlier and more frequent interaction with patients and new learning pathways with more opportunities for specialized training in areas best suited to their interests.

 In 2013, the school established an accelerated three-year M.D. pathway that allows select medical students to graduate early, easing their financial burden while providing a direct route into one of twenty residency programs and enabling faster entry into various medical specialties.

 In 2018, the school implemented full-tuition scholarships for all current and future students in its M.D. degree program, making NYU Grossman School of Medicine the first top-ranked medical school in the nation to provide full-tuition scholarships to all of its students.

 On November 6, 2019, the New York University School of Medicine was renamed the New York University Robert I. Grossman School of Medicine in honor of Robert I. Grossman, the school dean at the time.

+In 2023, NYU Grossman School of Medicine introduced its 3+1 curriculum, allowing every student to graduate in three years or choose an optional fourth year to pursue research or one of several dual degrees that combine an MD with a master's degree.

-A 2024 study published in Academic Medicine and led by Joan F. Cangiarella, professor of pathology at the NYU Grossman School of Medicine, found that graduates of three-year medical school programs performed as well on tests of skill and knowledge as their peers in traditional four-year programs.
+A 2024 study published in Academic Medicine and led by Joan F. Cangiarella, Executive Vice President and Vice Dean for Education, Faculty, and Academic Affairs, Chief Academic Officer, found that graduates of three-year medical school programs performed as well on tests of skill and knowledge as their peers in traditional four-year programs.

-In 2025, Alec C. Kimmelman, MD, a physician and researcher, was appointed Dean of NYU Grossman School of Medicine the 16th CEO of NYU Langone Health.
+In 2025, Alec C. Kimmelman, MD, PhD, a physician and researcher, was appointed Dean of NYU Grossman School of Medicine the 16th CEO of NYU Langone Health.